-Learn how to make a classic game of Tic Tac Toe into a tray and coasters for Valentine’s Day or everyday with a handy stencil!
+Learn how to make a classic Tic Tac Toe game into a tray and coasters for Valentine’s Day or everyday, with a handy stencil!

 With Valentine’s Day approaching, I mused… what could I make in my rustic style?